Homer Thiel and R. J. Sliva discuss Historic-era arrow points, with photos from recent research in Tucson.

 In 1775, the site for the Presidio San Agustín del Tucson was selected, and construction of the adobe-walled fortress was completed in 1783.
 Desert Archaeology’s last excavations within the fort resulted in the discovery of eight Piman points (two are on display in the Presidio museum).
-They were made from cryptocrystalline materials that were easy to pressure-flake into small triangular shapes, including obsidian, jasper, and several varieties of chert.
+They were made from materials that were easy to pressure-flake into small triangular shapes with sharp edges, including obsidian, jasper, and several varieties of chert.
 Most of these materials could be collected in the Tucson Mountains and in the gravels in the Santa Cruz riverbed, but the obsidian needed to be procured from more distant sources, probably by trading with other groups.
 The complete points range in length from about 1.5 to 1.9 centimeters, and are roughly triangular in shape with flat to concave bases.

 Recently, a collection of artifacts from a dry cave in southern Arizona was given to Desert Archaeology, and among the items were a few Historic period points and several arrowshaft fragments.
 These examples reveals how the Piman points were affixed to arrow shafts.
 To attach the points to the arrows, people split or sawed notches into the ends of short, narrow sticks, and then inserted the point, probably with a dab of pitch or other adhesive, and then wrapped the end of the stick to secure it.
 This piece, called the foreshaft, could then be inserted into the end of a long, straight reed, forming a lightweight compound arrow.
 If the arrow point broke when it either hit the target or missed and hit the ground, the archer could easily re-arm the arrow by pulling out the foreshaft and inserting a new one with another point already attached.